 Thymosin Beta-4

 The full-length 43-amino-acid peptide naturally produced by the thymus gland — the parent molecule from which TB-500 is derived.
-Thymosin Beta-4 is the most abundant actin-sequestering protein in mammalian cells, playing a fundamental role in cell migration, tissue repair, wound healing, and anti-inflammatory responses throughout the body.
-The full-length form may offer broader biological activity than the TB-500 fragment alone.
+Plays a key role in cell movement, tissue repair, wound healing, and reducing inflammation throughout the body.
+The full-length form may offer broader healing benefits than the TB-500 fragment alone.

 Administration